| Title: | Input/Output 'SomaScan' Data |

 sits directly above the measurement data (RFU data matrix) is

-the column meta data (Col.Meta
+the column meta data (Col.Meta), which contains detailed information

-and annotations about the analytes, SeqId()
+and annotations about the analytes, SeqId()s, and their targets.

 See section below for further information about available

 fields and their descriptions.
-Use getAnalyteInfo()
+Use getAnalyteInfo() to

 obtain an object containing this information for programmatic analyses,

-to obtain the column names representing the
+and use getMeta() to obtain the column names representing the

 row-specific meta data about the samples (see section below).